AndreaMas/rb-interpolation/README.md

 Two instances of the game are expected to be exectued and connect to the same Photon server.
 The first instance to connect becomes the master client.
 The master client creates a room on the server and streams position and rotation of each (moving) cube to the server.
 The other instance of the game, upon connection to the server, will become a "hearing" client, that is, it will be able to receve the position and rotation information of the cubes.
 To achieve realtime sync of so many objects, compression is applied, and smoothing/interpolation on the client side is performed.

+## Known issues

+The rotation interpolation is not perfect.
+Sometimes (can be seen in the gif) the cubes jumps between two different rotation positions, almost as if it was an ambiguous rotation.
+Surely I messed up some quaternion stuff.

 ## Links

 Build on itch: https://aramas.itch.io/network-transform-sync-test